Remaining-data-free Machine Unlearning by Suppressing Sample Contribution: Introduction

+While retraining from scratch would ideally achieve this, it is often infeasible due to the high cost of training DNNs.
+This has motivated the study of \emph{"Machine Unlearning"} (MU) \citep{cao2015towards}, which fine-tunes the \emph{pre-trained model} to approach the \emph{retrained model} as closely as possible.
+The essential distinction in pre-trained and retrained model lies in the contribution of forgetting data, whose role shift from ``contributors'' that affect parameter updates in the pre-trained model to ``bystanders'' that exert no influence in the retrained model.
+Therefore, unlearning should aim to withdraw their contribution to the learning process.

-Learning is a dynamic process that gradually remembers and assimilates data, while unlearning, which is the reverse process that gradually removes data information, requires backtracking the training trajectory \cite{graves2021amnesiac}.
-Nevertheless, such tracking contradicts the efficiency demands of unlearning, making it preferable to approximate sample contribution with only the pre-trained model.
-Unfortunately, quantifying sample's contribution with only the pre-trained model is quite challenging, as the learned model parameters are co-contributed by all the training data.
+However, identifying such a contribution is highly challenging.
+Learning is a dynamic process that gradually remembers and assimilates data, while unlearning, which is the reverse process that gradually removes data information, is achieved by backtracking the training trajectory to withdraw historical gradients in early study~\citep{graves2021amnesiac, thudi2022unrolling}.
+Nevertheless, such tracking not only contradicts the efficiency demands of unlearning but also yields limited effectiveness due to the incrementality of training~\citep{wang2024machine}.

-Consequently, existing MU methods turn to unlearning by confusing the model's knowledge of the forgetting data, e.g. random-relabeling \cite{golatkar2020eternal,graves2021amnesiac,fan2023salun} or knowledge-distillation from useless teacher \cite{chundawat2023can, kurmanji2024towards}.
-Such confusion brings about \emph{catastrophe unlearning}~\cite{wang2024machine}, i.e. severe damage to the model utility on the remaining data, necessitating extra maintenance with the remaining data.
-However, the remaining data might not be available in practice and such additional maintenance seriously slows down MU efficiency in large-scale dataset.
-Therefore, reducing the reliance on the remaining data is greatly desired.
-This appeals to reasonable unlearning operations grounded in the machine learning process, rather than introducing incorrect information.
+Consequently, most existing MU methods circumvent the difficulty of estimating sample contribution through other heuristics.
+A common strategy is to introduce confusion, \textit{e.g.}, random relabeling \citep{golatkar2020eternal,graves2021amnesiac,fan2023salun} or knowledge distillation from useless teacher \citep{chundawat2023can, kurmanji2023towards}.
+However, these approaches suffer from several limitations: \textit{(i)} such confusion causes \emph{catastrophe unlearning}~\citep{wang2024machine} or \emph{over-forgetting}~\citep{he2025towards}, \textit{i.e.}, severe degradation of model utility on the remaining data; \textit{(ii)} the degradation in turn necessitates costly maintenance using the remaining data, thereby substantially \textit{undermining MU efficiency}; \textit{(iii)} the remaining data are not always accessible in practice.
+These limitations collectively underscore the importance of moving beyond heuristic confusion strategies and developing more principled unlearning mechanisms to advance MU toward higher utility and efficiency.
+Therefore, although quantifying sample contribution is inherently challenging, in this paper, we make efforts to ground unlearning in a precise characterization of sample’s contribution.